insarlab/MintPy/docs/installation.md

 # Finished adapting your PATH environment variable for use with MacPorts.
 ```

 Update the port tree with the following command.
-If your network prevent the use of rsync or svn via http of port tree, try [Portfile Sync via a Snapshot Tarball](https://trac.macports.org/wiki/howto/PortTreeTarball).
+If your network prevent the use of rsync or svn via http of port tree, try <a href="https://trac.macports.org/wiki/howto/PortTreeTarball">Portfile Sync via a Snapshot Tarball</a>.

 ```
 sudo port selfupdate